vothane/acts_as_voodoo/README.md

 when running tests: run one file at one time `rspec spec/*_spec.rb` running the whole test suite at one time `rspec spec/` will break the tests theres a bug in vcr that does this.
+Also platform matters too, will run on linux but not Windows.

 ### Usage